 - Diabetic ketoacidosis (ketones built up in the body with high blood sugar)

-Regular or continuous monitoring of glucose, planned diet, exercise, and medications as per the recommended requirements could help prevent these complications.
+Regular monitoring of glucose, planned diet, exercise, and medications as per the recommended requirements could help prevent these complications.

 - Cardiovascular diseases